dougbutner/effective-collective/README.md

 # Effective Collective

 # About this Repo
-This repo will soon host the 0.0.1 release of the Effective Collective paper under the folder **"Effective Collective Paper."** For now, you can read some of the paper below.
+This repo will soon host the 0.0.1 release of the Effective Collective paper under the folder **"Effective Collective Paper."** For now, you can read an overview of the paper below.

 # Abstract